python-trio/trio/docs/source/tutorial.rst

 Task switching illustrated
 --------------------------

-The big idea behind async/await-based libraries is this one of running lots of tasks on a single thread by switching between them at the appropriate places.
-If all you want to do is use these libraries, then you don't need to understand all the nitty-gritty detail of how this works – but it's very useful to at least have a general intuition.
-To help build that intuition, let's look more closely at how trio actually ran our example from the last section.
+The big idea behind async/await-based libraries is to run lots of tasks on a single thread by switching between them at the appropriate places.
+If all you want to do is use these libraries, then you don't need to understand all the nitty-gritty detail of how this switching works – but it's very useful to at least have a general intuition about how your code is actually executed.
+To help build that intuition, let's look more closely at how trio ran our example from the last section.

 Fortunately, trio provides a :ref:`rich set of tools for inspecting and debugging your programs <instrumentation>`.
 Here we want to watch